 The reality is that there are very few of us, if any, who have not been affected by at least one of these 17 illnesses.
 So, this is personal for us all.
 These charities are there for us and our loved ones when we need it, so this is our chance to be there for them in return.

 The contributions that these charities make to patient care is critical in their overall care and quality of life.
 I know that if one of my family members were to get sick, that I would want them to have access to the most cutting-edge treatments, to have all of their questions answered, to feel supported and to know that when they are really struggling that there are people there to help.
 That’s what drives me to support this campaign and I hope that you will join me.

 Participate in any way you can for your own health, the health of your loved ones and the health of the millions of Ontarians that you don’t even know that are struggling day-in and day-out with one of these devastating illnesses.

-For those of you who work diligently to run this campaign and for those who have generously donated year after year, I thank you.
+To those of you who donate your time and money to this campaign, year after year, I thank you.

 Let’s make this year’s campaign another great one.

 Assistant Deputy Minister, Ministry of Indigenous Affairs